Photographing Unconventional Subject Matter

 I rarely photograph gravestones for strictly documentary purposes (herein rests John Doe, died 86 years of age), preferring to concentrate on the abstract qualities inherent within the structures.
 To this end light, color, texture and shape guide my way.

-Photograph What You Love
+Your Photos Should Explore What You Love

 Since my early years I've been drawn to stained glass windows.
-I'd like to think that my own photography, whatever the subject matter, explores the transforming and transcendental nature of light and, in doing so, provides myself and the viewer a glimpse of the sublime beauty evident in all things.
+I'd like to think that my own photography, whatever the subject matter, explores the transforming and transcendental nature of light and, in doing so, provides myself and the viewer with a glimpse of the sublime beauty evident in all things.

 I strongly recommend, whenever possible, that you explore unconventional subject matter as a way of increasing your own powers of observation and photographic prowess.